Maui Wind Swell Hyperlocal ocean conditions

 Buoys

-- Interactive map – Zoomable map showing all NDBC buoys with great circle routes to Maui
+• Interactive map – Zoomable map showing NDBC buoy stations across the Pacific with routes to Maui

-- Travel time & ETA – Estimated arrival time for each swell component at each affected region
+• Maui arrival estimates – Estimated travel time and arrival height for each swell component at each affected region

-The Buoys page provides a real-time view of raw buoy observations, complementing the processed swell forecasts on the main wind map.
+The Buoys page provides a real-time view of raw Pacific buoy observations, complementing the processed swell forecasts on the Forecast page.

-- 5-day outlook – Wind conditions for the next 5 days at a glance
+• 5-day outlook – Wind and swell conditions for the next 5 days per region

-The Week page shows the 5-day wind outlook with regional sparkline trends.
-Click any data point on a sparkline to see the wind map for that time with the region highlighted.
+The This Week page shows the 5-day outlook with regional sparkline trends and wind map thumbnails for each day.

 Special Thanks

-Mahalo to GP's Maui Surf Report for introducing us to the UH WRF wind maps.
+Mahalo to GP's Maui Surf Report for introducing us to the UH WRF wind maps and for helpful posts on swell windows and travel times.
 If you're looking for Maui's best daily surf report, check out GP's blog.

 Install the App